Marvellous Maths at Andoversford

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

 In order to achieve these aims, maths is delivered in ‘Master the Maths’ lessons taught to separate year groups, which are carefully planned to break down mathematical key concepts into small steps.
 In our lessons, we extend pupils’ thinking with deep tasks; challenge misconceptions and encourage pupils to apply their understanding in a range of contexts.
 We actively encourage the use of mathematical talk to develop understanding and use collaborative learning strategies to make sure that the curriculum is accessible to all of our learners.
 Teachers and pupils use a variety of concrete resources and visual representations to develop understanding.
 Pupils are asked to prove their thinking; explain their methods and consolidate their prior knowledge to build new learning.

-In addition to our ‘Master the Maths’ lesson, we have a daily opportunity to develop key arithmetic skills and number fluency in a ‘Fluency Facts session.
+In addition to our ‘Master the Maths’ lessons, the children have the opportunity to develop key arithmetic skills and number fluency in a ‘Fluency Facts’ session, which takes place four times per week.
 In this time, children use deliberate practice techniques to ensure that number facts are available at their fingertips.
 Fluency Facts are made up of 9 – 12 targets for each year group.
 Children are also supported through specific planned interventions and pre-teach sessions, which enable all pupils to develop their confidence in mathematics.